jstetich/Shellfish_Bacteria/Analysis/frequency-analysis.md

 A “90 day interval” might apply to a summer’s worth of data, but in most years that will only represent a handful of observations at each site, so it is of limited value.
+More seriously, the standard is written in terms of “enterococcus” bacteria, not the “*e. coli*” data used by DMR.

 # Load Libraries